 Data delivery.
-DDS provides the following QoS policies that control how data is delivered and which publishers are allowed to write a specific topic:
+DDS provides the following QoS policies that control how data is delivered and how publishers can claim exclusive rights on data updates:

-- The PRESENTATION QoS policy gives control on how changes to the information model are presented to subscribers.
+The PRESENTATION QoS policy gives control on how changes to the information model are presented to subscribers.
 This QoS gives control on the ordering as well as the coherency of data updates.
-The scope at which it is applied is defined by the access scope, which can be one of INSTANCE, TOPIC, or GROUP level. - The RELIABILITY QoS policy controls the level of reliability associated with data diffusion.
-Possible choices are RELIABLE and BEST_EFFORT distribution. - The PARTITION QoS policy gives control over the association between DDS partitions (represented by a string name) and a specific instance of a publisher/subscriber. - The DESTINATION_ORDER QoS policy controls the order of changes made by publishers to some instance of a given topic.
+The scope at which it is applied is defined by the access scope, which can be one of INSTANCE, TOPIC, or GROUP level.

+- The RELIABILITY QoS policy controls the level of reliability associated with data diffusion.
+Possible choices are RELIABLE and BEST_EFFORT distribution. - The PARTITION QoS policy gives control over the association between DDS partitions (represented by a string name) and a specific instance of a publisher/subscriber.
+This association provides DDS implementations with an abstraction that-if implemented properly-segregates traffic generated by different partitions, thereby improving overall application scalability and performance. - The DESTINATION_ORDER QoS policy controls the order of changes made by publishers to some instance of a given topic.
 DDS allows the ordering of different changes according to source or destination timestamps. - The OWNERSHIP QoS policy controls which writer 'owns' the write-access to a topic when there are multiple writers and ownership is EXCLUSIVE.
 Only the writer with the highest OWNER-SHIP_STRENGTH can publish the data.
 If the OWNERSHIP QoS policy value is shared, multiple writers can concurrently update a topic.
 OWNER-SHIP thus helps to manage replicated publishers of the same data.